asvilen/asvilen/README.md

 👋 Hello, I'm Svilen Atanasov!
 Welcome to my GitHub profile.

-🚀 I'm passionate about Python, and I enjoy [Your Top Activities/Projects] in my coding journey.
+🚀 I'm passionate about Python, and I enjoy finding elegant solutions to complex problems.

 💡 I'm always eager to learn and collaborate on exciting new projects.
 Feel free to explore my repositories, and if you have any questions or ideas, don't hesitate to reach out.